Datametri Logo

 It is a classic and powerful method used especially in pricing innovative products (NPD) that will newly enter the market.
 By presenting consumers with sequential price points (price laddering) for a specific product, it calculates the probability of "Definitely Would Buy" at each level.

-Its Power: Dynamically tests the threshold of Maximum Willingness to Pay (WTP) in the consumer's mind for the relevant product.
-It translates the declining demand curve at each step into a revenue index by multiplying it with the price.
+It dynamically pushes the threshold of Maximum Willingness to Pay (WTP) in the consumer's mind for the relevant product.
+It translates the declining demand curve at each step into a revenue index by multiplying it with the price, establishing the safest price hook prior to product launch.

 Which Questions Does This Analysis Answer?